afirlejczyk/magento-coding-standard/README.md

-#AOE Magento Code Sniffer Coding Standard
+#ECG Magento Code Sniffer Coding Standard

+This is a Fork of https://github.com/magento-ecg/coding-standard

-AOE Magento Code Sniffer Coding Standard is a set of rules and sniffs for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) tool.
+ECG Magento Code Sniffer Coding Standard is a set of rules and sniffs for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) tool.

 It allows automatically check your code against some of the common Magento and PHP coding issues, like:
 - raw SQL queries;